 The passion for crafting delicious flavours doesn’t hibernate during the winter in Ontario’s Southwest.
-These tasty food and drinks destinations highlighted in our Next Stop: Taste video series make it easy to warm up and stock up with local goodness during the snowy months.
+These tasty food and drink destinations highlighted in our Next Stop: Taste video series make it easy to warm up and stock up on local goodness during the snowy months.

 Mancini’s Italia Bakery

 A family owned and operated business for three generations, Mancini’s Italia Bakery, is committed to freshness and quality in everything they make and offer in their store.
 Located in Windsor’s Via Italia neighborhood, Mancini’s offers breads, cookies, pastries, and cakes made from scratch using their own family recipes each day.
 They never sell their baked goods the day after they are made.
 Beyond their own creations, the bakery offers food products from other area producers making it a nice spot to shop local.

 Did you know Windsor has its own style of pizza?
 It does and it’s famous for its deliciousness.
 The uniqueness of this pizza comes from its toppings including the ‘Windsor shred.’
 The shredded style of pepperoni means every bite is filled with pepperoni flavour.
 One of the pioneers of the Windsor-style pizza is Armando’s Pizza Bar.
 Featuring 10 locations across Windsor-Essex, Armando’s uses five different types of dough and as many locally sourced ingredients as possible to help vault it to become leaders in the Windsor’s pizza scene.

 Covent Garden Market is a historic and huge one-stop shop for amazing regional produce, award-winning meats, ethnic specialties, and the largest assortment of cheese in Ontario’s Southwest.
 If all that shopping leaves you hungry, head into Olive R Twists and choose from a delicious variety of entrees with many featuring ingredients sourced straight from the market to take home and enjoy.